|Home » Industry Watch (» The Technological » Hall of Monkeys » Heroes Banquet)

 SV: 'När preskription närmade sig för några av brotten valde vi att försöka få till stånd förhör i London.'
 [Link]

-EN: 'When the statute of limitation approached, we choose to attempt to interview him in London.'
+EN: 'When the statute of limitations approached, we choose to attempt to interview him in London.'
 [Link]

 That's not the whole truth, Marianne Ny, and you know it.
 That the statute of limitations was about to expire: that's the reason the Swedish courts finally reacted - you yourself didn't care.
 Two courts questioned your mismanagement of this case, and the Supreme Court threatened to quash your warrant if you didn't comply.
 So you went through the motions of doing something so the Supreme Court didn't stomp you, then once their verdict was in, you went back to dragging your feet.
 To expect Ecuador to process your MLA request in two working days, and not even wait for their approval before sending your people to London - it's an international outrage, Marianne Ny.
 You've disgraced your country even further.
 And cost your taxpayers more.